 Should you go to your yoga class when sick?

-(This was written pre-COVID.)
+(This was written years before COVID.)

 Living with colds, flus, strep throat and bronchitis during the winter period in northern Europe is a common experience, and generally people continue on with their daily activities unaware of the potential hazards that they may pose to others with suppressed immune systems and weak lungs.

 We ask you to use the cancellation and replacement system when you are sick to avoid the risk of contagion.
 Even with a simple cold, coughing and sneezing produce airborne pathogens that leave those on the mat next to you and your teachers at risk.
 Many people believe that they are only contagious during the first few days of an illness, but in fact one remains contagious as long as one is symptomatic, even while on antibiotics.

 While you may be able to weather an illness with little effect in your daily life and others may be able to withstand the airborne pathogens in your coughing and sneezing, those with a less robust immune response or with weak lungs may fall much more violently ill with a more difficult path to recovery.

 By using the cancellation and replacement system when sick, you will still get the full value of your term registration without putting others in harm’s way.

 There are two types of bronchitis: chronic and acute.
 Chronic bronchitis results from bronchial tube inflammation due to inhaled irritants and is not contagious.
 Those with chronic bronchitis with a non-productive cough are welcome to come to class in this condition.